sjtug/mirror-intel/README.md

 The intelligent mirror redirector middleware for SJTUG.

+For more information about our mirror service, refer to https://github.com/sjtug/mirror-docker-unified/wiki

 ## Usage

 First of all, put `Rocket.toml` in the same folder as `mirror-intel`.
 Then,